DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 - Click 'CHOOSE OS' and select: **Raspberry Pi OS Lite (64-bit)**
 - Click 'CHOOSE STORAGE' and select the SSD you are using for your DigiNode.

-Click the cog icon, to open the advanced menu:
+Click the cog icon, to open the advanced options menu:

 ![Configure image in Raspberry Pi Imager](/images/macos_setup_3_3b.png)

-1. For the hostname enter 'diginode' (or 'diginode-testnet' if you are planning to run a Digibyte testnet node).
+1. For the hostname enter 'diginode' (or 'diginode-testnet' if you are planning to run a DigiByte testnet node).
 2. Enable SSH and select 'Use password autentication'.
 3. Set the username to 'digibyte' and enter a password.
+(Don't forget it!
+You will need it to mage your DigiNode.)
 4. Configuring the wireless LAN is optional.
 Using an ethernet cable is prefereable.
 5. Set your timezone and keyboard layout, in case you ever need to connect one.
 6. 'Enable telemety' allows the Raspberry Pi Foundation to collect some anonymized data about